Warning: fake e-mails

 - NS@samr.nl: SAMR is the 'new' name for Market Response

-- @ezine.ns.nl: newsletters, communications about season tickets, Spoordeelwinkel
+- @ezine.ns.nl: newsletters, season ticket communications, Spoordeel shop

 - firstname.lastname@example.org: communications from NS International

-- NS@blauw-survey.com: bureau that conducts research in collaboration with NS Extra
+- NS@blauw-survey.com: bureau that conducts research for NS Extra

 - email@example.com: investigations after contact with NS